Home/Blog/Lifestyle/Food & Nutrition/Chia Seeds: 15 Health Benefits and Its Nutrition Value

 15 Health Benefits of Chia Seeds

 Chia seeds may help treat type 2 diabetes, according to certain research on animals.
-Chia seeds reduced insulin resistance and internal fatty tissue in an animal study suggesting a potential role for chia seeds in lipid and glucose homeostasis (keeping things in balance).
+Chia seeds reduced insulin resistance and internal fatty tissue in an animal study, suggesting a potential role for chia seeds in lipid and glucose homeostasis (keeping things in balance).

 2. Anti-Inflammatory Properties

 Redness, discomfort, and swelling are associated with inflammatory illnesses, and they may result in the loss of vital activities.
-It has been suggested that using chia seed oil in the diet may reduce the chance of pro-inflammatory agents.
+It has been suggested that using chia seed oil in the diet may reduce the risk of pro-inflammatory agents.
 Consequently, it has been proposed that chia seed oil could help in the treatment of inflammatory illnesses.

-4. Helps in Hypertension
+4. Helps control Hypertension

 Dyslipidemia, or elevated blood fat or cholesterol levels, and high blood pressure can be the two main risk factors for heart problems.
 Chia seeds may be able to control blood pressure and dyslipidemia, according to certain research.

-6. Powerhouse of Omega-3
+6. Rich source of Omega-3 fatty acids

-7. Boosts Gastrointestinal Health
+7. Boosts Digestive Health

 You get nearly 11 grams of fibre for every 28 grams of chia seeds, which means you can obtain the recommended daily allowance of this nutrient in just one meal.
 These seeds include dietary fibre, which improves your bowel movement and leaves your feces looking healthy.

-8. Powerhouse of Antioxidants
+8. Packed with Antioxidants

 Antioxidants prevent your body from producing free radicals, according to studies.
 Free radicals can harm your cells, which makes them dangerous.
-Because of this, in later life, they may cause illnesses such as cancer.
+Because of this, in later life, they may develop illnesses such as cancer.
 They are also to blame for cognitive decline and aging.

 Chia seeds’ high antioxidant content can shield your cells from these threats.
 Remember that it’s preferable to get antioxidants from natural sources rather than supplements.